-The mean mercury and PCB concentrations in Common Carp from Big Bear Lake were 151 and 38 ppb, respectively.
-OEHHA recommends a maximum of one serving a week of Common Carp for the sensitive population (women 18 to 45 years and children 1 to 17 years) based on mercury, and a maximum of two servings a week for the general population (women 46 years and older, and men 18 years and older), based on PCBs.
+The mean mercury and PCB concentrations in Common Carp from Legg Lake were 8 and 99 ppb, respectively.
+OEHHA recommends a maximum of one serving a week of Common Carp for both the sensitive population (women 18 to 45 years and children 1 to 17 years) and the general population (women 46 years and older, and men 18 years and older), based on PCBs.